srd424/BirdNET-Pi/README.md

 <h1 align="center">To install </h1>

 <p>
-In a Debian 11 VM with default user "pi":
+In a Debian 11 VM with default user "pi" run:
 </p>

 ```